Skip to main content

 • Uses the canonical inventory built by the ZeroPath SCA service, so it includes direct/transitive classification, license data, application ownership, and previously validated vulnerability context.

-• SBOMs generated from inventory are deterministic — package IDs, ordering, and dependency edges match the UI and alerting systems exactly.
+• SBOMs generated from inventory are consistent: the package set, ordering, and dependency edges match the UI and alerting exactly.
+Document-level identifiers such as the CycloneDX serial number and timestamp are unique per generation.

-• VEX data is available because the inventory knows which packages are affected, fixed, or not applicable.
+• VEX data is available because the inventory knows which packages are reachable, not reachable, or still in triage.

 Artifact Contents

-• Repository metadata (name, branch, commit SHA, scan timestamp).
+• Repository metadata (name, commit SHA, scan timestamp).

 • One entry per manifest path (package-lock.json, requirements.txt, go.mod, pom.xml, Podfile, etc.).